My child is less than 9 years old - can they attend a course?

 Will my 17-year-old be taught with a 9-year-old?

-The Junior and Senior version of a course may be taught in the same room, but they will each have their own tutor appropriate for the age and skills of the group.
+The Junior and Senior version of a course may be taught in the same room, but there are always separate versions of a course that is open for ages 9-17, one more appropriate for younger children, and one with more advanced tasks for older campers.
 Our strict 1:8 ratio means a large computer suite works well for two smaller groups.

 What about difficult children?